 Fast Facts About American Cancer Society Research

 The American Cancer Society has been conducting and funding cancer research since 1946.
-In that time, the Society has spent more than $4 billion on cancer research.
+In that time, we have spent more than $4.5 billion on cancer research.

-The research the Society conducts and funds spans numerous areas, including how best to prevent and treat cancer, why and how cancer comes about, what cancer survivors need most, and how to ensure equal access to cancer care.
+The research we conduct and fund spans numerous areas, including how best to prevent and treat cancer, why and how cancer comes about, what cancer survivors need most, and how to ensure equal access to cancer care.

 These are 8 key facts to help you better understand how the American Cancer Society conducts and funds research, and the impact of this work.